 Paper proposals: Before you begin writing the essay, construct a topic sentence outline just as we did in two writing exercises: begin the outline with the literal question your paper addresses, then give full topic sentences that answer the question directly for each primary point in your paper (i.e. for each body paragraph), just as they will appear in the essay itself, and conclude the outline with the paper's overall thesis, answering the central question directly and combining your essential points from the various topic sentences.
 See sample topic sentence outlines on my writing tips page and on the paper proposal assignment page.

-Works cited info: For bibliographic information on any readings handouts not taken from our 12th edition textbook, such as "My Husband's Nine Wives," for instance, see the referring pages from our schedule of readings and assignments (the pages from which you loaded the Adobe PDF files).
+Works cited info: For bibliographic information on any readings handouts not taken from our 12th edition textbook, such as "Obsessed with Sport" or "It Isn't Just a Game," see the referring pages from our schedule of readings and assignments (the pages from which you loaded the Adobe PDF files).

-3) Both "Letting Go" and "Big Mother Is Watching Us" argue that parents are harming children with their dramatically increased involvement in their children's lives.
-Explore this topic: consider different ways parents may indeed harm or cause problems for their children by watching over them so closely.
+Both "Letting Go" and "Big Mother Is Watching Us" argue that parents are harming children with their dramatically increased involvement in their children's lives.
+Explore this topic: consider different ways parents may indeed hinder their children's maturation or cause problems for their children by watching over them so closely.
 Include at least three quotations, total, from these articles.

 Make every topic sentence answer the central question directly.